Design Studies – Second Year: Internship At A Department Store

 At least, in my case, working at a finnish department store Stockmann for two months gave me so much to think about.
 Not only were my thoughts circuling around the sustainable practises of the department store but also around the general mindset of consuming, how we approach items and what is our relationship like with buying.

-Therefore, in the following I will discourse the most important topics and questions the intership at Stockamn raised in myself.
+Therefore, in the following I will talk about the most important topics and questions the intership at Stockmann raised in myself.
 Since the actual work didn't include much designing or creating but was more focused on customer service and selling (which are hugely appreciated learnings as well) I feel like the thoughts provoked were the most fruitful part of my learnings during this intership and something I thought you would like to hear as well.
-Also please note that the things I will talk about doesn't only consern Stockmann but all department stores of the world and therefore it isn't my intention to ever to pick apart Stockmann since they did a wonderful jobb with handeling the intership and everybody was perfectly lovely and helpful.
+Also please note that the things I will talk about doesn't only consern Stockmann but all department stores of the world and, therefore, it isn't my intention to ever to pick apart Stockmann since they did a wonderful jobb with handeling the internship and everybody was perfectly lovely and helpful.

 What is the future of Department Stores?

 Are Department Stores the thing of the past?
 Can a fysical store keep up with the technology advancements of the future as well as the changes demaned by eco-concious consumers?
 And is the very term "department store" becoming old-fashioned?